yorklim/tp/docs/DeveloperGuide.md

       Expected: Appointment not updated for any client.
 Error details in status message.

    4. Test case (Missing Parameters): `mark`<br>
-      Expected: Similar to previous
+      Expected: Similar to previous.

    5. Test case (Repeated Parameters): `schedule 3 3`<br>
       Expected: Similar to previous.

    6. Test case (Invalid Index): `mark x` (where x is smaller or larger than the list size)<br>
-      Expected: Similar to previous
+      Expected: Similar to previous.

 ### Set the last met overdue duration
 1. Setting a new last met overdue duration